boxabirds/pdftableextractor/README.md

 # pdftableextractor
-Experiment looking at tech that can extract tables from PDFs reliably
+Experiment looking at tech that can extract tables from PDFs reliably using Docling.